Slavik IA Interview is exclusively taken on this Animation and Visual Effects blog. Get inspired by his multi talented artistic and technical skills.

 You can also see M Revolution, a Commercial Campaign that follows the story of a mannequin that is alive but unable to move, and also a teaser for “Synthetic_World,” a Dark Pop Action Thriller about the future struggle of synthetic and organic human beings.

 Enjoy the music video of Mind Choke Hold:

-I am also a co-founder of Orange Wolf Pictures, along with my partner Jack Kasprzak.
+I am also a co-founder of Orange Wolf Content LLC, along with my partner Jack Kasprzak.
 Orange Wolf Pictures is the umbrella for original, top-notch content and ideas.
 I am also an Executive Producer at Blue Star Studios, alongside Susan B. Flannagan, an Emmy Award-winning writer and producer.